 The final word

 The new guidelines regarding forbearance and refinancing mean that homeowners don’t need to choose between short-term and long-term mortgage relief.
-Homeowners who’ve been in forbearance due to COVID can still take advantage of the low rates we’re seeing as a result of the pandemic.
+Homeowners who’ve been in forbearance due to COVID can still take advantage of the historically low rates we’re seeing as a result of the pandemic.
 This gives homeowners a viable option for long term savings and also gives them more control over their financial future.